ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc cluster master public-service-endpoint enable`
 {: #cs_cluster_master_pub_se_enable}

-Enable the [public service endpoint](/docs/openshift?topic=openshift-plan_clusters#workeruser-master) to make your cluster master publicly accessible.
+Enable the [public cloud service endpoint](/docs/openshift?topic=openshift-plan_clusters#workeruser-master) to make your cluster master publicly accessible.
 {: shortdesc}

 After you run this command, you must refresh the API server to use the service endpoint by following the prompt in the CLI.